- Installing Layered Navigation

 - Disable search engine indexing on catalog search pages - defines if the search engine indexation should be disabled on catalog search pages;

-- Use 301 Redirect for old URLs - if the catalog pages with filters have been indexed and then moved, this setting will allow you to create the 301 redirect to the old-page URL.
+- Use 301 Redirect for old URLs - if the catalog pages with filters have been indexed and then moved, this setting will create the 301 redirect to the old-page URL.
 The old-page URL is based on the 'SEO-friendly URL' setting value;

 - Page Meta Title Template - defines what information should be added to the catalog page's Meta Title after the attributes are selected in Layered Navigation;